AmalShalabi/AmalShalabi/README.md

 ## About me
-### I'm a Medical Lab Technician  with MSc degree , A digital marketing specialist, and Student Developer .
+### I'm a Medical Lab Technician  with MSc degree , A digital marketing specialist, and Full-Stack Developer .
 I began my career as a medical lab technician, working in both research and quality control for companies and hospitals.
 However, I desired to experience more innovation, problem solving, and development, which led me to pursue a career in web development.
 I enrolled in the Fullstack Certificate program at John Bryce, where I gained a solid foundation in computer programming and web development.
-Through various online courses and hands-on experience, I honed my skills in technologies such as React.js, JavaScript, TypeScript, HTML, CSS, Material Ui, JQuery, Node.js, Express, Mongodb & Mongoose.
+And also through various online courses and hands-on experience, I honed my skills in technologies such as React.js, JavaScript, TypeScript, HTML, CSS, Material Ui, JQuery, Node.js, Express, Mongodb & Mongoose.
 I am now a skilled developer, committed to creating modern, responsive, and user-friendly web pages and apps.

 ### Another Skills
 - **Wix,Canva & Figma Expert**:Worked on the development and implemntation of a new online markrting straegy to increase sales and brand awareness.